okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 Policy settings for a particular [policy type](#policy-types) consist of one or more policy objects with one or more policy rules:

-* **Policies** contain groups of resources requiring similar treatment, like apps with the same security characteristics or user groups with the same account setup requirements
+* **Policies** contain groups of resources requiring similar treatment, like apps with the same security characteristics or user groups with the same account setup requirements.
 * **Rules** describe the conditions of policy behavior, such as requests from a geographical location or if the user is on a trusted network.

-The policy's conditions and a rules combined determine when the policy is applied.
-As a best practice, restrictive rules should be placed at the top of the priority list.
+The combined policy conditions and a rules determine when the policy is applied.
+As a best practice, place restrictive rules at the top of the priority list.
 Otherwise, you can create combinations of conditions for different scenarios.
 There’s no limit to the number of rules your policies can have.

 Different policy types control the settings for different operations.
 All policy types share a common framework, message structure, and API, but have different policy settings and rule data.
 When a policy is retrieved, such as when the user attempts to sign in to Okta, then policy evaluation takes place: